Stem Cell Therapy

 While the human body presents a vast landscape of scientific possibilities, that is one of its biggest problems: how vast it is.
 Stem cells in one area of the body cannot migrate to another part without a helping hand from medical science.

-Dr. Haasis can harvest healthy, vibrant stem cells from one region of your body and transplant them to an area in need.
+Dr. Haasis thoroughly screens and verifies his donor cells from a trusted source so that he can pass the peace of mind on to you.
+He will then transplant them to an area in need.
 For example, if you have injured your knee, the bones and cartilage in the joint need attention.
 Meanwhile, you have mesenchymal stromal cells lingering in your fat cells that are essentially trapped.
 By harvesting these cells, purifying them, and relocating them to the site of your knee injury, Dr. Haasis can revolutionize the healing process.
 Alternatively, allograft products can be used with great efficiency and efficacy and circumvent a potentially painful harvesting procedure.

 Benefits of Stem Cell Therapy